 Douglas Alden is the Creator and Executive Producer of ESPN’s “1927: the Diary of Myles Thomas,” a multi-platform project that will premiere in April of 2016.
-He is also a digital strategist, working with media, commerce and technology companies, and a contributing writer for Fortune Magazine where he writes about media, technology and popular trends (under the name Douglas Alden Warshaw).
+He is also a digital strategist, working with media, commerce and technology companies, and a contributing writer for Fortune Magazine where he has written about media, technology and popular trends (under the name Douglas Alden Warshaw).

 Douglas has been successfully creating, developing and selling award winning content for television, film, print and pure digital, launching interactive companies, designing cutting-edge interactive applications and websites, forging strategic content partnerships, and creating innovative marketing campaigns over multiple media platforms for over three decades.

 As a television programmer, producer, writer and director, Douglas has won 3 Emmy Awards and received 12 Emmy nominations for his work at ESPN, NBC Olympics, ABC Sports, ABC News & Special Events and Classic Sports Network (now ESPN Classic), where he was a founding member and served as Senior Vice President, Programming & Production for the launch of the network through it’s first five years and its sale to ESPN.

 Online Douglas has co-founded and repositioned companies, and created innovative marketing campaigns that have garnered both press and results for HBO (“The Sopranos” and HBO Boxing), Showtime, E!Online and Victoria’s Secret, among others.
 He also has been the Chief Digital Officer for Maxim and Blender magazines, and the EVP Marketing & Sales for Interactive Video Technologies (IVT).

 In 2005 Douglas co-founded Motionbox.com, a personal video-sharing service and community website in the forefront of the user-generated video revolution.
 The company was sold to HP in 2010 and now is the video backbone of HP’s SnapFish.com consumer photo and video site.
 Under his leadership as Chief Marketing Officer & Head of Business Development, Motionbox was the first user-generated video site to partner with a major media company, enabling NBC Universal’s Owned & Operated stations to combine their assets with user-generated videos, and safely expand their brands into the exploding world of user-generated video on the web.